Capstone Project Title

 Art Education, Assessment, Curriculum, Graduation Standards

 Frisco, Jessica, "How Can Art Educators Promote A Choice-Based Program While Supporting And Maintaining Standards-Based Instruction And Assessment?"
 (2017).
-School of Education Student Capstone Projects.
+School of Education and Leadership Student Capstone Projects.
 72.